Shenandoah University supports veterans, active duty, and their dependents in their endeavor to attain degrees in higher

 The Post 911 GI Bill® pays benefits based on the amount of time served by the qualifying service member.
 If the service member is certified with 100% eligibility, then he/she will also qualify for Yellow Ribbon Benefits.
 Shenandoah University participates in the Yellow Ribbon program for undergraduate students and graduate students in Health Professions on a limited basis.
 GI Bill and Yellow Ribbon funds cover tuition and mandatory and/or curriculum fees.
 Yellow Ribbon Benefits will not be applied until the spring term (for those who qualify).
 Please be aware that your remaining Post 911 GI Bill funds and Yellow Ribbon funds may not be enough to cover your tuition and fees costs for the spring term.
-It is strongly recommended that students complete the FAFSA which can be found online atwww.FAFSA.ED.GOV.
+It is strongly recommended that students complete the FAFSA which can be found online at www.FAFSA.ED.GOV.
 The FAFSA must be completed yearly.
 All students planning to use Post 911 GI Bill benefits to cover tuition and fees, must turn in a Certificate of Eligibility to the Registrar’s Office prior to the start date of the first term in which the student plans to enroll.
 Both BAH payments and money to purchase books are paid directly to the student or actual service member.
 Students who plan to live on campus will either need to pay room and board fees out of pocket at the beginning of the term or make payment arrangements with the Office of Student Accounts.

 Montgomery GI Bill®

 The Montgomery GI Bill® pays a monthly stipend directly to the student.
 It is the students responsibility to make payment to Shenandoah University by the specified tuition due dates.